Flood Determination

 Yes, WTG flood determination reports are insured $3M E&O per search.

-If a high-risk zone touches my property, but not my home, do I need flood insurance?
+If a high-risk flood zone touches my property, but not my home, do I need flood insurance?

 National Flood Insurance Program (NFIP) guidelines dictate that it’s structure location in relation to the high-risk zone that force applies flood insurance if that structure was secured with a federally-backed loan.
 If your property touches a high-risk zone, but your structure does not, flood insurance is not required under NFIP.
 This is why the precision of our reports is so important.